openshift/enhancements/enhancements/oc/oc-login-external-oidc-integration.md

 ### Risks and Mitigations

 Additional configuration steps need to be performed in external OIDC side which may have slight negative impact on usability initially.
-For example;
-* User has to open the Keycloak dashboard
-* Creates a client-id by also setting `127.0.0.1` as valid redirect url
-* Enable Auth Code Flow
+For instance, an administrator must create an OIDC client within their identity provider so that it can be used by their users

 ### Drawbacks